stungeye/openFrameworks-Drum-Machine/README.md

 Also includes an audio visualizer, which was a partial rewrite of code I found on the [oF forum](https://forum.openframeworks.cc/).

+Only tested on Windows using Visual Studio 2019.

 ### UNLICENSE

 This is free and unencumbered software released into the public domain.